 About

-It wasn't until graduate school in the late 90s, studying "Social Foundations of Education", that he converted his bathroom into a darkroom, with a Besseler Cadett II & a developing bag.
-At this time he began to believe in the raw power of film & its ability to answer complicated questions using elegant resolutions.
+It wasn't until graduate school in the late 90s, in a "Social Foundations of Education" program, that he converted his bathroom into a darkroom, with a Besseler Cadett II & a developing bag.
+At this time a belief started to brew over the raw power of film & its ability to suggest resolution to personal inquiry.

 Bingham's photographic drives followed him to NC where he took a middle school teaching gig as an 8th grade Algebra I teacher.
 Feeling frustrated and lost by the time winter break rolled around, he changed [pedagogical] course.
 Each of his Algebra students had the opportunity to take a 35mm camera home for the weekend and shoot 36 exposures; parents donated their [dusty] 35mm cameras to his cause.
 Students would then choose (from their contact sheet) which image he'd print in his darkroom, again located in his bathroom.
 All student 8"x10" images were hung at local coffee shop in Burlington, NC.
 He continued to use the same shooting assignment with his college students in New Mexico, albeit they had access to digital means, grossly minimizing his amount of work to achieve equal outcomes.